PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 #### Retrain the Model
 ![](../Images/devops18.PNG)

 Often, you'll want to validate your model, update it or even retrain it from scratch, as you receive new information.
 Sometimes, receiving new data is an expected part of the domain.
-Other times model performance can degrade in the face of such things as changes to a particular sensor, natural data changes such as seasonal effects or features shifting in their relation to other features.
+Other times, as discussed in [Detect data drift on datasets](Documents/Dataset-Monitor.md), model performance can degrade in the face of such things as changes to a particular sensor, natural data changes such as seasonal effects or features shifting in their relation to other features.

 There is no universal answer to "How do I know if I should retrain?" but Azure ML event and monitoring tools previously discussed are good starting points for automation.